calebtuttle/portfoliobuilder/README.md

     - [Finnhub](https://finnhub.io)
     - [Polygon](https://polygon.io)

-See [A Note on the API Keys](#A-Note-on-the-API-Keys) to see what the API keys are used for.
+See [A note on the API keys](#A-note-on-the-API-keys) to see what the API keys are used for.

 ## Installation
 1. Clone this GitHub repository.